lingtalfi/TheBar/discussions/file-manager-protocol.md

 The server's response uses the [ajax communication protocol](https://github.com/lingtalfi/AjaxCommunicationProtocol).
-In case of success, the json array contains the following properties.
+In case of a success, the json array contains the following properties.

 Remember that the server can change any information provided by the user (hence we provide the data).

+- is_fully_uploaded: 0|1.
+0 means that this was just a chunk that was uploaded.
+    1 means the the full file has been uploaded (in a case of the chunk upload strategy, this means that all the chunks have been uploaded, and the file has been rebuilt successfully on the server).
+    If the value is 0, all the other properties are not returned.
 - url: the url to the uploaded file
-- name: the name of the uploaded file
+- filename: the name of the uploaded file
 - directory: the directory path (relative to the user's directory) which contains the uploaded file
-- tags: the tags attached to the uploaded file
+- tags: the array of tags attached to the uploaded file
 - is_private: whether the file is private or public